 If it were easy to calculate whether your particular firmware fits your particular ESP a gauche would be available on this site.
 I dream that one day my users would pick which ESP8266 they use and I could tell them whether the firmware with the selected options fits or not.

 The NodeMCU custom build service should be pretty self explanatory.
-If you're still stuck or want to report a problem then send me an email.
+If you're still stuck or want to report a problem then send an email to info at <this-domain> dot com.
 It's obvious that you stand a much better chance getting noticed if I remember your name from the "generous donors" list, nothing but fair.

 However, you should note that this is strictly for issues related to the build service and not for issues with the firmware itself.
 If you need support for NodeMCU then turn to the NodeMCU documentation → support.
 Why?
 Because this is all free and with way over 1000 builds per week I can't do 1:1 support.
 Furthermore, if your question is public others will profit from the answers as well.